 Prepare the crust

-- In a bowl, combine 1 ½ cups of graham cracker crumbs, ½ cup of melted unsalted butter, and 2 tablespoons of sugar.
-Mix until everything is well combined.
+- In a bowl combine 1 ½ cups graham cracker crumbs, ½ cup melted butter and 2 tablespoons sugar.
+Mix until its all wet and crumbly.

-- Press the crumb mixture into the bottom of a 9-inch springform pan, forming an even layer.
+- Press the crumbs into the bottom of a 9-inch springform pan so its even.
 Bake at 325°F (163°C) for 10 minutes.
-Remove from oven and allow it to cool.
+Let it cool before you add the filling.

 Prepare the filling

-- In a large mixing bowl, beat together 1 (8 oz) package of softened cream cheese and 1 cup of granulated sugar until the mixture is smooth and creamy.
+- In a large bowl beat 1 (8-oz) package of softened cream cheese with 1 cup sugar until smooth and creamy.

-- Add in 3 large eggs, one at a time, mixing thoroughly after each addition.
-Then stir in 1 teaspoon of vanilla extract, 1 cup of sour cream, and 4 oz of melted German chocolate until completely combined.
+- Add 3 large eggs one at a time, mixing after each so they dont tear the batter.
+Then stir in 1 teaspoon vanilla extract, 1 cup sour cream and 4 oz melted German chocolate until its all mixed.

 Baking Instructions